-After Anthony Adams (Luke) is released from a mental hospital following a nervous breakdown, his longtime friend Dignan (Owen) convinces him to join him and their mutual friend Robert (Robert Musgrave) on a crime spree to prove themselves to the "legendary" Mr. Henry.
-It quickly becomes apparent that these three are in over their heads and have no idea what they are doing.
-Hilarity Ensues
+After Anthony Adams (Luke) is released from a mental hospital following a nervous breakdown, his longtime friend Dignan (Owen) unveils his decades-spanning plan to take charge of their lives.
+The first step is to join their mutual friend Robert (Musgrave) on a crime spree to prove themselves to the "legendary" thief, Mr. Henry (Caan).
+During their incompetent hijinks, Anthony starts a courtship with a hotel maid who doesn't speak English.
+Hilarity Ensues.

 This film contains examples of these tropes: